 A “senior Iraqi official” told the Guardian: “Who do you think is running the war? … Qassem Suleimani is in charge.
 And reporting directly to him are the militias, led by Asaib Ahl al-Haq.”
 One knew this but it is always nice to be sure.
 This is not a force America should even be seen to be fighting alongside, let alone actually assisting.
 David Petreaus made this point on Wednesday in London.
 “If America is to support then it … has to be a fight of all of Iraq against extremists,” said Petraeus, “rather than one side of what could be a sectarian civil war.”
 And John Schindler added to it yesterday: “When you wind up with your least-bad option being partnering with the Pasdaran…, you’ve been doing strategy wrong for some time.”
-The administration’s attempted rapprochement with clerical Iran, which has included allowing Iran a free-hand in Syria in exchange for the six-month “pause” on its nuclear weapons program—a disaster in the making, I predict—must not now be allowed to include a U.S.-Iran alliance against ISIS.
+The administration’s attempted rapprochement with clerical Iran, which has included allowing Iran a free-hand in Syria in exchange for the six-month “pause” on its nuclear weapons program—a disaster in the making—must not now be allowed to include a U.S.-Iran alliance against ISIS.
 This would plunge America into the middle of a region-wide sectarian war—and on the minority side, too.

 Apparently, the Obama administration is focussed on getting some intelligence capability back in Mesopotamia.
-This seems wise: after it abandoned the country in 2011, “Iraq’s intel screens went blank.”
-Good intelligence will be needed to minimise civilian casualties in any future air strikes or other military action.
+This seems wise: after the U.S. abandoned the country in 2011, “Iraq’s intel screens went blank.”
+Good intelligence will be needed to minimise civilian casualties in any future airstrikes or other military action.
 For now the “red lines” should be any ISIS—or Iranian—advances on Kurdish territory, and preventing ISIS overrunning Samarra.
 ISIS must not be allowed to vandalise the Askari mosque; that would remove all restraint from the Shi’a, which is ISIS’ intent.
 ISIS—not unlike the way Bashar al-Assad uses them—positively want their Shi’ite opponents to massacre “their own” (the Iraqi Sunni Arabs), they want to radicalise the Iraqi Shi’a and to provoke them into an all-out campaign of sectarian murder.
 That way ISIS can pose as the defender of the Sunnis, shutting down any elements within the Sunni Arab community that might want to reconcile with the government, and this unified ISIS front can then convince the Shi’a that their only opponents are takfiris bent on their extermination, which further frightens and radicalises them, which has the Sunnis treated even worse, which has them hug closer to ISIS—and so the cycle goes.
 Sectarianism is so wonderfully self-enforcing.
 But short of that—to protect our only friends on the ground and to save violence on a genocidal scale erupting—the U.S. should hold fire for now.

-It might be that Maliki cannot be dislodged: the U.S. has surrendered a great number of her levers of influence in Iraq, and, as Toby Dodge of the LSE put it to the Washington Post in a story about the way Maliki is actually being strengthened,
+It might be that Maliki cannot be dislodged: the U.S. has surrendered a great number of her levers of influence in Iraq, and, as Toby Dodge of the LSE put it to the Washington Post in a story about the way al-Maliki is actually being strengthened,

-“With his sectarian behavior … he was directly responsible for driving the alienation of the Sunni population.
-Now he is stepping forward and saying to his petrified Shi’ite population: ‘I am the only one who can sort this out’.”
+With his sectarian behavior … he was directly responsible for driving the alienation of the Sunni population.
+Now he is stepping forward and saying to his petrified Shi’ite population: “I am the only one who can sort this out.”

 It is a classic from the playbook of Iran’s tributaries—notably Bashar al-Assad and the Hizballah.
 Enrage the other communities by monopolising power and murdering those who complain about it, and then keep killing.
-Refuse every off-ramp: double-down, and double-down again, radicalising opponents, and (most importantly) your own supporters by frightening them with the prospect of annihilation that closes down dissent and rallies them behind the leader.
+Refuse every off-ramp: double-down and double-down again, radicalising opponents, and (most importantly) your own supporters by frightening them with the prospect of annihilation that closes down dissent and rallies them behind the leader.
 An Iraqi Shi’ite who acknowledges Maliki’s fault for this crisis illustrates the point: “Maliki should resign.
 He is responsible for this.
 But … [h]ow could we change leaders at a time like this?”